Python-World/Python_and_the_Web/Scripts/Bots/runPython_bot/README.md

 ## Limitations

-Currently the bot is deployed on a Free Tier account of Python Anywhere.
+Currently, the bot is deployed on a Free Tier account of Python Anywhere.

-For security and performance reasons,you **cannot** do the following with the bot:
+For security and performance reasons, you **cannot** do the following with the bot:

 - import any package
 - run the `input()` function
 - run the `open()` function
-- Execute a piece of code which takes longer than 30s to execute.
+- Execute a piece of code which takes longer than 30 seconds to execute.

 You may overcome these limitations by tweaking the code a little bit and running the bot on your own server.

-## Shameless Plug
+## The Shameless Plug

-Author: Aahnik Daw.
+Authored by **Aahnik Daw**.

-You may get in touch with me by clicking any of the icons below !
+You may connect with me by clicking on any of the icons below !

 <a href = "https://medium.com/@aahnikdaw" > <img src = "https://github.com/aahnik/aahnik/blob/master/social_media_logos/medium.png?raw=true" alt = "medium" > </a >
 <a href = "https://www.facebook.com/aahnik.daw" > <img src = "https://github.com/aahnik/aahnik/blob/master/social_media_logos/facebook.png?raw=true" alt = "facebook" > </a >